DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 5.6.
 Kinesis (Updated 9/27/2020)

 ### 5.6.1.
-Kinesis Simplified:
+Kinesis Simplified
 Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information (think KB in size).
 With Amazon Kinesis, you can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
 Amazon Kinesis enables you to process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.
 Examples: stock, social network, gaming, eCommerce, geospatial.

 ### 5.6.2.
-Kinesis Key Details:
+Kinesis Key Details
 - Amazon Kinesis makes it easy to load and analyze the large volumes of data entering AWS (a platform.)
 - Kinesis is used for processing real-time data streams (data that is generated continuously) from devices constantly sending data into AWS so that said data can be collected and analyzed.
 - It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 - There are three different types of Kinesis:
-  - Kinesis Streams - data producers
+  - Kinesis Data Stream: For consuming and storing data.
-  - Kinesis Firehose - load data into stores, analysis tools, transforms into S3
+  - Kinesis Firehose: Load data into stores, analysis tools, transforms into S3.
-  - Kinesis Analytics
+  - Kinesis Analytics:
+- Key Terms:
+  - Data Stream: a set of shards, which are sequence of records from with a sequence number from data producers.
+A data record: Consist of a sequence number, partition key, data blob up to 1 MB.
+  - The partition key distributes data across shards.
+Kinesis Data Streams uses the partition key to segregate data records to a stream into multiple shards, using the partition key associated with each data record to determine the shard to which a given data record belongs.
+Partition keys are Unicode strings, with a maximum length limit of 256 characters for each key.
+An MD5 hash function is used to map partition keys to 128-bit integer values and to map associated data records to shards using the hash key ranges of the shards.

 Kinesis Streams (Updated 9/27/2020)
 - Kinesis Streams works where the data producers stream their data into Kinesis Streams which can retain the data that enters it from one day (default) up until 7 days.
 Once inside Kinesis Streams, the data is contained within shards.